Education

 Biography

-Huimin Yu, MD PhD is a gastroenterologist specializing in inflammatory bowel disease (IBD) and an Associate Professor at the George Washington University School of Medicine & Health Sciences.
+Huimin Yu, MD PhD is a gastroenterologist specializing in inflammatory bowel disease (IBD) at the George Washington University School of Medicine & Health Sciences.

 Dr. Yu received her medical degree from the Shanghai Jiao Tong University School of Medicine in China, graduating summa cum laude.
 She then obtained a Ph.D. in molecular biology and genetics from the Johns Hopkins University School of Medicine, where she received a Chapman Young Investigator Fellowship award.
 Following this, Dr. Yu completed an internal medicine residency at the University of Virginia and a gastroenterology fellowship at the Johns Hopkins University.
 She became an Assistant Professor of Medicine at the Johns Hopkins University School of Medicine in 2019 and joined the faculty of the George Washington University School of Medicine & Health Sciences in July 2024.